 It shouldn’t be hard to find cheap car insurance in Minnesota that fits your particular needs.
 Unfortunately, with dozens of companies advertising their low rates, identifying the best policy can be a tedious and time-consuming endeavor.
 To reduce the hassle, our Geeks analyzed the insurance rates of several leading providers to noodle out the best and most affordable carriers.

 Cheapest Car Insurance Companies in Minnesota

-The best way to find the cheapest car insurance rates in Minnesota is to conduct a side-by-side comparison of quotes from multiple providers.
-The table below features our suggested insurance companies for various categories of drivers:
+The best way to find the cheapest car insurance rates in Minnesota is to perform a side-by-side comparison of quotes from multiple providers.
+The table below features our suggested insurance companies for various driver profiles:

 |Liberty Mutual||Safe Drivers|

 |USAA||Drivers in the Military|

 |State Farm||Low Annual Mileage|

 Our Geeks looked at policyholder reviews and complaint data to rank the best insurers in the state.
 Find the results of our analysis below: